forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 lang: en
 ---

-Enable Code Builder to provide the permissions needed to install the Code Builder managed package in a Salesforce supported org.
+Enable Code Builder to provide the permissions needed to install the Code Builder managed package in a supported Salesforce edition.

 ### Required Editions